fermyon/developer/content/api/hub/spin_contrib_http.md

 ### Spin Contrib HTTP

-This is a template created by Thorsten Hans which contains helpers to build HTTP-based applications with Fermyon Spin.
+This is a library created by Thorsten Hans which contains helpers to build HTTP-based applications with Fermyon Spin.